younesveisi1374/Data-Analysis-in-WebScrapping/README.md

+# This project is written with three different programming models:

+1- Simple coding based on preliminary principles
+2- Based on the function
+3- Based on the class
+It has also been tried to follow the principles of clean coding as much as possible The main goal was not only to learn how each model works but also improve my skills while writing readable and maintainable codes

 # Extracting and Analysis Used Car Data from TrueCar

 This code extracts used car data from the TrueCar website using BeautifulSoup and saves it to a MySQL database.
 It then retrieves the data from the database and writes it to a CSV file.
 Finally, it uses the extracted data to train a decision tree model and make predictions.